UtrechtUniversity/researchcloud-items/README.md

 There are two kinds of tests:

 1. Role tests.
-Molecule scenarios should be given a `role-` prefix.
+Molecule scenarios should be stored in the `playbooks/roles/<role>/molecule/` directory.
 1. Playbook tests.
-Molecule scenarios should be given a `playbook-` prefix.
+Molecule scenarios should be stored in the `molecule/` directory and given a `playbook-` prefix.

 By following this convention, the CI workflow knows that when a pull request modifies e.g. `playbooks/roles/pyenv/tasks/main.yml`, the scenario `molecule/role-pyenv` should be run.
 The CI tests are also run when anything changes in the scenario itself (so e.g. when you change `molecule/playbook-python-workbench/molecule.yml`).